The biology of narcissism and the case for research

 motion detection and time

-We now arrive at the point at which the inextricable relationship between motivation and time becomes clear.
-Consider the survival advantage of the prey that has evolved the facility of responding not only to proximity but to perception of movement, and this leading ultimately to an evaluation, however imperfect, of the approach velocity of the predator.
-This entirely novel information is highly adaptive in that it translates into an evaluation not of the spatial proximity of the predator but of the temporal imminence of the attack.
-This is obviously a quantum leap forward in sophistication but it is still a stimulus-response.
-And we know it happened; it’s a capability common to all vertebrates.
+We now approach the point at which the origins of the inextricable relationship between baseline motivation and time become clear.
+Consider the emergence of the facility of responding not only to proximity but to perception of movement.
+This in itself represented a significant qualitative change.
+However, it heralded a seismic shift in survival advantage, when perception of movement was ultimately superceded by an evaluation, however imperfect, of the approach velocity of the predator.
+This novel information is highly adaptive in that it translates into an evaluation not of the spatial proximity of the predator but of the temporal imminence of the attack.
+This is obviously a quantum leap forward in sophistication, but it is still a stimulus-response.
+And we know it happened: it is a capability common to almost all vertebrates.

 The arms-race nature of prey/predator evolution leads inexorably to selection pressure not only for spatial proximity and motion-detection responses but ultimately for the supreme efficiency of attack-imminence response.
 This, however, involves a completely novel type of perception and processing: in order to provide an input that can evaluate to attack imminence, the approach of the predator has to be perceived and processed over time.
-And that is what is most salient about this processing: it requires both a data-stream of perception and an internal “clock” or oscillator.
+And that is what is most salient about this processing: the calculation requires the processing of a data-stream of perception against a measurement of time.
 But this represents a massive leap forward in survival advantage.

 Crucially, initiation of escape has become contingent upon time.
 It is the temporal imminence of the threat, rather than its spatial proximity, that has now become the dominant survival-critical issue: a predator closing in at speed represents imminent danger.
 The spatial proximity of the predator is a crude and inefficient trigger in comparison.